WHY PROVIDE FOSTER CARE

 Making the decision to become a licensed foster home involves personal experiences and self-reflection.
 Families choose to foster for a variety of reasons, some of which are discussed below.

 Families who provide foster care are meeting a direct, urgent need in our community by providing a safe, loving home for a Minnesota child.
 Children do better when they are being cared for in a family setting until they are reunified with family or are adopted.

 Making a Difference in the Life of a Child

-Children in need of foster families have all had difficult early life experiences.
-Families who welcome these children into their family do so with the commitment to evaluate their parenting strategies while engaging in the education and support needed to meet their foster child’s unique needs.
+Children in need of foster families have experienced trauma and difficult early life experiences.
+Families who welcome these children in their home, do so with a strong commitment to parent in ways that meet the needs of the specific child.
+Families are motivated to engage in ongoing education and support needed to unique needs of the children in care.

 Parenting a child in foster care can change generations.
 Children and youth can learn from families who are stable, loving, and safe.
 Foster parents can provide security and safety, that children can grow up and pass on to their own children, and their children will do the same.